 “But there’s a bigger picture at play here, Mac.
 Right?”

 “Yes, Dad.
 It’s more like organized crime is branching out into corporate America, with alarming national implications.
-Anyway, I went with Natalie with instructions to let her do the talking.
-I was body-cammed up, as Superintendent Green and the FBI were curious about how this would play out.
-I had a round chambered in my Glock 19 in case this confrontation went southp.”
+Anyway, I accompanied Natalie with instructions to let her do the talking.
+I was body-cammed as Superintendent Green, and the FBI was curious about how this would play out.
+If this confrontation went south, I had a round chambered in my police revolver.”

 “So, what happened at this meeting?”
 Ben said.

-“Well, it turned out that the Angel, using Natalie Rumsfort as a go-between, threatened the Albanian mob today.
+“Well, it turned out that the Angel threatened the Albanian mob today using Natalie Rumsfort as a go-between.
 Natalie told Bisha and Morton that if she or any of us at this table turns up dead, the Angel will drain their legitimate business accounts at Northern Trust Bank and send the money to overseas charities.

-Rumsfort and the Angel, ensconced in her secret lair somewhere, staged a little demonstration by sending two $15,000 withdrawals from Chicago Digital Consultants bank accounts to the Illinois Police Benevolent and Protective Association, while Morton and Bisha watched.
+Rumsfort and the Angel, ensconced in her secret lair somewhere, staged a little demonstration by sending two $15,000 withdrawals from Chicago Cyber Engineering bank accounts to the Illinois Police Benevolent and Protective Association while Morton and Bisha watched.
 Of course, Superintendent Green later sent the money right back, but Rumsfort made her point.”

 “What the Angel did is highly illegal,” said Willie Brant, a Chicago Public Defender.